Salamander (TV series)

 Salamander is a Belgian crime drama television series, created by and based upon the novel by Bavo Dhooge, that was first broadcast on Eén on 30 December 2012.
-The twelve-part series, produced by Skyline Entertainment and written by Ward Hulselmans, stars Filip Peeters as Inspector Paul Gerardi, a Belgian detective who investigates the theft of sixty-six safety deposit boxes belonging to prominent Belgian figures.
+The 12-part series, produced by Skyline Entertainment and written by Ward Hulselmans, stars Filip Peeters as Inspector Paul Gerardi, a Belgian detective who investigates the theft of 66 safety deposit boxes belonging to prominent Belgian figures.

-It was broadcast in the United Kingdom on BBC Four from 8 February 2014.
 Following the success of the first series, a second series was commissioned by Eén but production did not begin until five years later.
 The second series is subtitled Blood Diamonds and was first broadcast on 7 January 2018.
-BBC Four broadcast from 14 April 2018.